equivalent/scrapbook2/archive/blogs/2016-01-10-build-or-not-to-build-docker-images-in-the-cloud.md

 For me Docker is more than just a tool for `production`.
-For me is also a `development` tool (write application code for Docker running container via linked volume) and `test` env tool (run tests on a container) so it makes perfect sence for me to build the production Docker image on my laptop as well and then ship it when/if it works.
+For me is also a `development` tool (write application code for Docker running container via linked volume) and `test` env tool (run tests on a container) so it makes perfect sense for me to build the production Docker image on my laptop as well and then ship it when/if it works.

 If you need to ship to CI to run the tests, Ship the image that you had and tested on your laptop.
 If you need to ship to production, ship the image that you had on your laptop.

-That being said I don't stand any groud here.
+That being said I don't stand any ground here.
 It may just happen that I'll update this article in few months with few more lines in favor of remote build idea.